Simulations¶

 - run(tfinal, dt)¶

-Run the simulation from current simulation time to
+Run the simulation from the current simulation time to

 tfinal – The final simulation time [ms].